-All street lights, signs, beacons and bollards which are not on a Transport for London owned road (a red route such as A23, A22 or A232), are managed by private firm Skanska and are regularly checked to be working properly.
+All street lights, signs, beacons and bollards which are not on a Transport for London owned road (a red route such as A23, A22 or A232), are managed by private firm Milestone, and are regularly checked to be working properly.
 They are also being fitted with an automatic monitoring system which reports any faults automatically.

 Most faults will be repaired within two working days of being reported.